Using BigQuery with Google Analytics 4: Definitive Guide

-Filters help to makes the querying process faster by reducing the amount of data that is scanned.
+Filters help to make the querying process faster by reducing the amount of data that is scanned.
 It can also reduce costs and improve querying performance.
-As nice as all that sounds, for now we will keep things simple and select ‘No partitioning’.
+As nice as all that sounds, for now, we will keep things simple and select ‘No partitioning’.

 With ‘Clustering order’ we can decide on the sorting order of data.
 We’ll leave this empty.

 There is also an ‘Advanced options’ section, but this is something for you to come back to once you’re more familiar with BigQuery

 Once you’ve gone through the various sections and selected options that you are happy with, you can choose ‘Create table.’

 You’ll see that your table has now appeared under your project.

 If you select your table, you can see the various aspects of the data that you have uploaded.
 If the information is transferred correctly, the layout should resemble the images below.

 You’ve created a dataset and input some data into a table?
 But how is this useful?
 Well for a start, you can query the data.

 To test a query, choose a table.
 Click the three dots and select “Query”.
 After which, the query syntax is written for you automatically.
 This will take you to a screen like the one seen below.
 From here you can input all of your data queries.
 All queries are based on SQL.

 We’ll put an Asterix (*) after ‘select’.
 This is instructing BigQuery to query the entire table.
 The ‘Limit 1000’ found at the end of the line refers to the number of items queried.